nitzel/hurryup/meatly/readme.md

 - 19:26 Added some sounds, fairy and nintendo
 - 21:04 cooked some nice meal. no idea how i get a simple z-order for my sprites yet :(
 - 22:29 looked for some music, didnt find any.
 Added some sounds and the downfish.
 Entities are now grouped, maybe I can do sth about the visibility/zorder
+- 23:47 not productive ... failed at loading screen xD
 # [credits](credits.md)